rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

-# Capital-Bikeshare-DC-Analysis(2021-2023)
+# Capital-Bikeshare-Ridership-Analysis(2021-2023)
-Exploratory and spatial analysis of Capital Bikeshare ridership patterns in Washington D.C.
-(2021–2023) using R and ArcGIS.
+An exploratory, spatial, and statistical analysis of Capital Bikeshare ridership patterns in Washington, D.C., using R and ArcGIS.

 ## Why This Project
-DC is honestly my favorite U.S. city.
-I've visited two years in a row for the Annual Cherry Blossom Festival, and what struck me every time wasn't just the scenery.
-Having lived in the U.S. for a decade, it was my first time being able to take the metro directly to my hotel with suitcases and explore the city and even the neighborhoods beyond without ever calling an Uber.
-I was also impressed by how the transportation system creates strong economic circulation connecting Virginia (Silver, Yellow & Orange Lines) and Maryland (Red & Green Lines) with the capital.
-So my first project looked at Capital Bikeshare, a service I noticed but never got to try during my visits to DC.
+Washington, D.C., is honestly my favorite U.S. city.
+I visited the city for the National Cherry Blossom Festival two years in a row, and what impressed me was not only the scenery but also its transit accessibility.
+After living in the United States for a decade, D.C. was the first city where I could take the Metro directly to my hotel with my luggage and explore the city and surrounding neighborhoods without relying on Uber.

+I was also impressed by how the transportation system connects Virginia through the Silver, Yellow, and Orange Lines and Maryland through the Red and Green Lines, supporting travel and economic activity across the region.
+For my first portfolio project, I chose to analyze Capital Bikeshare, a service I noticed but never had the chance to try during my visits to D.C.

 ## Data
-The dataset is sourced from Kaggle:[Capital Bikeshare Dataset 2020/05~2024/08](https://www.kaggle.com/datasets/taweilo/capital-bikeshare-dataset-202005202408/data), consisting of four separate datasets:
+The data were sourced from Kaggle:[Capital Bikeshare Dataset 2020/05~2024/08](https://www.kaggle.com/datasets/taweilo/capital-bikeshare-dataset-202005202408/data).
+The source contains four datasets:

   - Daily_Rent_Detail
   - Station_List
   - Usage_Frequency
   - Weather

-The primary dataset used in this analysis is **Daily_Rent_Detail**, which originally contained 16,086,672 observations covering May 2020 to August 2024.
-After removing invalid trips, including zero values, missing data, and trips exceeding 24 hours (per Capital Bikeshare's rental agreement), and filtering to three complete years from 2021 to 2023, the cleaned dataset retained 9,451,314 observations for exploratory data analysis.
+The primary dataset used in this analysis was **Daily_Rent_Detail**, which originally contained 16,086,672 trip records from May 2020 through August 2024.
+After removing invalid trips, including records with zero or missing values and trips lasting more than 24 hours based on Capital Bikeshare’s rental agreement, the data were restricted to the three complete years from 2021 to 2023.
+The final cleaned dataset contained 9,451,314 trips for exploratory data analysis.

-For EDA and modeling purposes, I combined the weather dataset with selected variables, including temperature, precipitation, wind speed, and cloud cover.
-I also created the following additional variables: duration (min), pick-up time (morning, afternoon, evening, night), return type (same-day, next-day), trip pattern (one-way, round-trip), month(Jan, Feb, etc.), weekday (Mon, Tue, etc.), weekend (True/False), and year (2021, 2022, 2023).
+For EDA and modeling, the cleaned trip data were merged with the Weather dataset using temperature, precipitation, wind speed, and cloud cover.
+The following variables were also created:
+- Trip duration in minutes
+- Pickup period: morning, afternoon, evening, or night
+- Return type: same-day or next-day
+- Trip pattern: one-way or round-trip
+- Month
+- Day of the week
+- Weekend status
+- Year: 2021, 2022, or 2023

 ## Exploratory Data Analysis (EDA)
-The EDA centers on answering the following questions:
+The EDA focuses on answering the following questions:

-**WHO** are the primary riders using the bike rental service?
+**WHO** are the primary users of Capital Bikeshare?

-**WHEN** is the most demanding time for the bike rental service?
+**WHEN** does Capital Bikeshare experience the highest demand?

-**WHAT** rental services do riders prefer?
+**WHAT** types of trips and rental patterns do riders prefer?

-**WHERE** are the most in-demand bike stations?
+**WHERE** are the most frequently used bikeshare stations?

-**HOW** do riders use the bike rental service?
+**HOW** do riders use the bikeshare service?

 ### Who
-Based on aggregated data from 2021 to 2023, the primary bike rental users are Capital Bikeshare members (60.5%), with a comparatively smaller portion from casual users (39.5%).
-Over the three years, the proportion between member and casual users remained relatively stable at approximately 60:40.
+Based on aggregated trip data from 2021 to 2023, Capital Bikeshare members accounted for the majority of rides (60.5%), while casual riders accounted for 39.5%.
+This distribution remained relatively stable across the three years at approximately 60:40.

 According to Capital Bikeshare, the annual membership costs $120 per year and provides unlimited free bike unlocks with the first 45 minutes of classic bike rental at no charge.
 Given the annual commitment, members are likely local residents or frequent commuters who rely on Capital Bikeshare as part of their daily routine, rather than occasional visitors.
 The higher ridership among members also suggests that Capital Bikeshare functions as an essential transportation tool that complements other public transit options for short distance travel among local residents and commuters.